s-matyukevich/cloudfoundry-deployment/README.md

-#Cloud Foundry Deployment to AWS
+#Cloud Foundry/Diego Deployment to AWS

-Ther repository includes  set of Cloud Formation templates to deploy Cloud Foundry on AWS.
+Ther repository includes  set of Cloud Formation templates to deploy Cloud Foundry and Diego on AWS.
-The deployment is an example of a minimalistic deployment of Cloud Foundry, including all crucial components for its basic funcionality.
-It allows you to deploy Cloud Foundry for educational purposes, so you can poke around and break things.
+The deployment is an example of a minimalistic deployment of Cloud Foundry/Diego, including all crucial components for its basic functionality.
+It allows you to deploy Cloud Foundry/Diego for educational purposes, so you can poke around and break things.

 IMPORTANT: This is not meant to be used for a production level deployment as it doesn't include features such as high availability and security.